Oklahoma signs deal for Panasonic battery plant in Pryor, but there's a catch

 People are also reading…

+But the Oklahoma Department of Commerce confirmed that the state has entered into an agreement with the Japanese technology company in a deal that could result in more than 3,500 new jobs.
+Gov. Kevin Stitt said the economic development deal would result in a $5 billion investment in the state.

-The announcement of the state's agreement with Panasonic comes as the $698 million socked away in the Large-scale Economic Activity and Development (LEAD) Act Fund is about to revert to the state's general revenue fund.
+The announcement of the state's agreement with Panasonic comes as the $698 million socked away in the Large-scale Economic Activity and Development — or LEAD — Act Fund is about to revert to the state's general revenue fund.

 "The House reviewed the contract two days ago and notified the Department of Commerce, the Governor and Project Josie to inform them that it does not meet the criteria and give them an opportunity to correct it before the deadline," McCall said.